Phuongttc22/Phuongttc22/README.md

 Hope everything will be good.
 Hope every day is like the first.
 Every beginning is difficult.
-What am I waiting for
+What am I waiting for?